French unions rally supporters to the streets ahead of pension ruling By Reuters

 DISCONTENT

-“I’m not that optimistic about the Constitutional Council’s decision,” far-right leader Marine Le Pen, who opposes the pension legislation, told BFM TV.
+“I’m not that optimistic regarding the Constitutional Council’s decision,” far-right leader Marine Le Pen, who opposes the pension legislation, told BFM TV.
 “But what do you want me to do?
 Burn cars?
 We’ll just tell the French: Vote for the National Rally.”

 Macron and his government argue the law is essential to ensure that France’s generous pension system does not go bust.